-From December 1821 to April 1823 the town of Heredia, supported unconditional annexation fom the Mexican Empire, was separated from Costa Rica and submitted voluntarily to the authorities in Leon, Nicaragua.
+From December 1821 to April 1823, the town of Heredia, supported unconditional annexation by the Mexican Empire, was separated from Costa Rica and submitted voluntarily to the authorities in Leon, Nicaragua.

 In April 1823, the city voluntarily rejoined Costa Rica and failed to send deputies to the constituent congress called by the new authorities in Leon after the fall of the Empire.